dobrix13/Rufus/README.md

 One day, as he wandered near the castle, he saw the beautiful Princess Isabella and fell head over heels in love.
 His heart pounded, and his vision blurred.
 Rufus knew, without a doubt, that he would do anything to win her heart.
 Even if it meant giving his soul to the devil.

 - - - -
+## Pathway 1:

 ### scenario 1.1: The Beginnings of a Quest Determined to pursue his love, Rufus faces three choices:

 1. Visit the taverne in the town: 1.2 Perhaps the rowdy crowd and a hearty ale will provide some useful advice or a way to get closer to the princess.